14th Five-Year Plan

 This article includes plans to develop low-carbon, clean energy, with a focus on wind, hydro and nuclear, referred to as a “modern energy system”.
 It includes the goal of increasing “the proportion of non-fossil energy in total energy consumption to about 20%.”
 The section also includes provisions for the development of coal power and oil and gas exploration, although plans to develop coal will be subject to controls and where possible coal will be replaced with electricity.

-References are also made to improved flood control and prevention mechanisms and to improved rail transportation.
+References are also made to improved flood control and prevention mechanisms and to improved rail transport.

 Article XXIX Comprehensively Improve Urban Quality